zhmeya/daily-exercise/README.md

-#exercise1
-some exercises about different text style and the way of insert picture and website.
+#some exercises about different text style and the way of insert picture and website.